-Tronix Team was founded in 1995 by Steve Birth and is a program of the non-profit Park Avenue Youth and Family Services (PAYFS).
-It was originally called Inventor’s Corner and ran it's programming out of a church basement at 34th St and Park Ave S in Minneapolis.
+Tronix Team is a program of the non-profit Park Avenue Youth and Family Services (PAYFS).
+It was founded in 1995 by Steve Birth and originally called Inventor’s Corner, running its programming out of a church basement at 34th St and Park Ave S in Minneapolis.
 The original focus was on physical science and electricity.
-The highlights of those early years were building bridges out of white pine and constructing electric go-carts from erector sets.
+The highlights of those early years include building wooden bridges and constructing electric go-carts from erector sets.
 The culmination of the go-cart project was a race, girls vs. boys, around the workshop (the girls won).
-In 1997 the program began to focus more on electronics and the name was changed to Electronics Club.
-Finally, with the advent of the new millennium, the program rebranded itself as Tronix Team.
+In 1997 the program began to focus more on electronics and the name was changed to Electronics Club and, finally, with the new millennium, the program rebranded itself as Tronix Team.

 The Lunchbox Boombox built on one of the programs earlier speaker projects.
 Those speakers were made of wood, were very heavy and had very expensive components.
 Something new was needed.
 Something light and portable and "cool".
 That something grew out of an old plastic lunchbox.